 Step 1.
 Season the roast up to 24 hours in advance.
 This serves as a nice dry steak brine.

 Step 2.
-Transfer the roast to a heavy-duty bag, vacuum seal the bag and place in the water bath to heat to your desired temp (reference the provided temperature chart).
+Transfer the roast to a heavy-duty bag, add any seasonings or fresh herbs you may want, vacuum seal the sous vide bag and place in the water bath to heat to your desired temp (reference the provided temperature chart).

 Step 3.
 Make the prime rib au jus and prime rib rub.